brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Bridge of Spies**

+A solid Spielberg feel-good negotiation thriller.
+I only knew a little about the U2 bomber and our history of capturing spies until I watched this film and dove into Wikipedia.
+This movie made me miss Berlin, which I’ve only visited once for a few weeks, but was delightful.
+If you enjoy the work of Tom Hanks, he does his thing well in this movie.

 **Gemini Man**

 I can only imagine a certain “religion” has also cloned Will Smith at some point.
 This was way more fun than it had a right to be, and weirdly enough the young Will CGI was pretty solid.
 How long until we see movies with young Cruise, or Washington?
 Have a bottle of wine and turn your brain off for 2 hours.